24 Breathtaking Waterfalls You’ll Find in Oregon

 - Location: Willamette National Forest

-- Accessibility: Very; the viewing platform to see these falls is just a 50-foot stroll from the parking area.
-The path and platform are wheelchair-accessible and the railings were designed with wheelchair sight lines in mind.
+- Accessibility: Very; the viewing platform for these falls is just a 50-foot stroll from the parking area.
+The path and platform are wheelchair-accessible, and the railings were designed with wheelchair sight lines in mind.

-It’s a magnificent display of Mother Nature’s prowess that’s sure to fill visitors with total awe and wonder.
-And the best part is, this breathtaking beauty is truly accessible to all; it’s just a 50-foot walk to the wheelchair-friendly viewing platform, where a dazzling display unfolds before your eyes.
+It’s a magnificent display of Mother Nature’s prowess that will leave visitors in awe and wonder.
+The best part is that this breathtaking beauty is truly accessible to all; it’s just a 50-foot walk to the wheelchair-friendly viewing platform, where a dazzling display unfolds before your eyes.
+The observation site also offers restrooms and picnic tables, so you can stay and enjoy this sublime experience as long as you like.

 - Location: Columbia River Gorge